ReCalKV: Low-Rank KV Cache Compression via Head Reordering and Offline Calibration: Methodology

 \textbf{Offline Calibration.} For Value cache compression, we directly perform SVD on the full Value projection matrix $\mathbf{W}_v\in \mathbb{R}^{m \times n}$, resulting in the decomposed matrices: $\mathbf{W}_v \approx \mathbf{L}_v \mathbf{R}_v$, where $\mathbf{L}_v \in \mathbb{R}^{m \times r}$ and $\mathbf{R}_v \in \mathbb{R}^{r \times n}$ represent the compressed components of the original Value projection matrix $\mathbf{W}_v \in \mathbb{R}^{m \times n}$.
 We then define the approximation error $\mathcal{E}$ introduced by the SVD decomposition as:

 where $\mathbf{X}$ denotes the calibration dataset.
 Based on our analysis of Fisher Information, we observe that the Value projection matrix exhibits significantly higher Fisher Information compared to the Key projection matrix.
 This indicates that the Value projection matrix plays a more critical role in model performance.
 Therefore, we aim to minimize the approximation error $\mathcal{E}$ introduced during the compression of the Value projection to preserve model accuracy as much as possible.
-Inspired by recent findings in adaptive decomposition methods such as AdaSVD~\cite{li2025adasvd}, we observe that standard SVD decomposition does not always yield the lowest approximation error.
+Inspired by~\cite{li2025adasvd}, we observe that standard SVD decomposition does not always yield the lowest approximation error.
 To this end, we perform offline calibration of the decomposed matrices $\mathbf{L}_v$ and $\mathbf{R}_v$ using a small calibration dataset $\mathbf{X}$, aiming to further reduce the compression-induced approximation error.
 We first calibrate $\mathbf{L}_v$ by setting the derivative of the approximation error $\mathcal{E}$ with respect to $\mathbf{L}_v$ to zero:

 Next, to improve the fidelity of the low-rank approximation, we calibrate the right factor $\mathbf{R}_v$ by minimizing the approximation error.
 Specifically, we compute the gradient of the approximation error $\mathcal{E}$ with respect to $\mathbf{R}_v$ and set it to zero, allowing us to solve for a more accurate $\mathbf{R}_v$ in closed form: